 Robert Schostak, Chairman

-Schostak’s key initiative as chairman is to broaden and strengthen the Michigan Republican Party.
-Under Schostak’s direction the Michigan Republican Party is aggressively working with local parties to improve communication, build lists, recruit volunteers, and provide training to improve grassroots operations.
+Under Schostak’s direction the Michigan Republican Party aggressively worked with local parties to improve communication, build lists, recruit volunteers, and provide training to improve grassroots operations.
 Since being elected chairman, Bobby Schostak has created a dynamic grassroots organization committed to electing and re-electing Republican leaders across Michigan.

 Sharon Wise, Co-Chair